powerswat/CSE_5243/lab4/readme.txt

 			providing any parameters.

-	3. You can control the number of documents to be sampled by manipulating the code inside the program.
+	3. You can control the number of documents to be sampled by manipulating the code inside the program and that is the reason I did not include any small test input.
 	   If you feel that the program execution taking too long for any reason, please manipulate the code at "line 7" in "genHalfDataset.m" as below:

 	   rand_idx = rand_idx(1:3000); (Default: 3000)
 		--> rand_idx = rand_idx(1:[the_number_of_documents_you_want_to_sample]);